Nepal national cricket team: 2020 – 2022

 Nepal hosted United States and Oman in the fifth round of the 2019–2023 ICC Cricket World Cup League 2 in February 2020.
+Nepal won 2 games (1 each) out of 4 in the series.
 In the last match of the series, Nepal bowled out the United States for the joint-lowest total of 35 in ODI cricket.
 Kushal Malla (Nep) made his ODI debut, and at the age of 15 years and 340 days, he became the youngest male cricketer to score an international half-century while playing against the USA on February 8, 2020.

 Nepal hosted the Netherlands and Malaysia in the 2020–21 Nepal Tri-Nation Series in April 2021.
 Nepal finished top in the points table winning three out of four group matches and qualified for the final, where they played against the Netherlands.
 Nepal comprehensively beat the Netherlands by 142 runs and won the series.
 Kushal Bhurtel, making his debut for Nepal, scored 278 runs in the series at an average of 69.50 and a strike rate of 140.40 and won the Player of the series award.

+Nepal toured Oman in September 2021, to play two ODI matches against PNG.
+They won both matches comfortably, showcasing their skills and determination on the cricket field.
+In the first ODI, Nepal won by two wickets with 63 balls remaining.
+Sandeep Lamichhane won the man of the match award for his impressive bowling attack of 4/35 in his 10 overs, while Rohit Paudel scored the highest for Nepal with a steady knock of 41 off 65.
+In the second ODI, Nepal won by a whopping 151 runs with Sandeep Lamichhane again winning the man of the match award for his exceptional bowling of 6/11 in 5.1 overs.
+Aasif Sheikh, Kushal Bhurtel, Bikram Sob made ODI debut for Nepal in this series.
+The second ODI was the day/night match of the series.

+Nepal then played 4 back-to-back day/night ODI in September 2021 against USA and Oman. it was the sixth round of the 2019–2023 ICC Cricket World Cup League 2.
+In the first match against the US, Kushal Bhurtel won the man of the match award with his score of 84 off 93 and 3 catches, helped Nepal beat USA by 5 wickets with 6 balls remaining.
+Nepal lost its second game of the series with Oman by 5 wickets even though Aasif Sheikh scored 90 off 112 in this match.
+Nepal lost its third game of the series as well, this time against the US by 6 wickets.
+Gulsan Jha made his ODI debut in the match.
+Nepal won its last match of the series against Oman by 7 wickets with 190 balls remaining.
+Karan Kc won the man of the match in the game for his bowling spell of 4/25.